-Information for students/scholars who are requesting a travel signature from abroad
+Information for continuing students/scholars requesting a travel signature from abroad

-Email the Travel Signature and I-20/DS-2019 Request to email@example.com.
-OIS will reprint your I-20/DS-2019 and sign it for travel.
-OIS will express mail the document to you at your expense via eShipGlobal.
-Please be advised that express mail delivery options could take up to 1 week or longer during the holidays and this option may not be feasible depending on your return date.
+Email the Travel Signature and I-20/DS-2019 Request to firstname.lastname@example.org.
+OIS will email an electronically signed I-20 to you.
 Please keep all previously issued I-20/DS-2019 for your records as you may need them for future immigration benefits.
-Any requests submitted during weekend or holiday closures will not be processed and mailed until the office reopens on January 2, 2019.
+Any requests submitted during weekend or holiday closures will not be processed until the office reopens on January 4, 2021.

 Option 2: Enter the US on I-515A